 2014 Hayfield Country Show (4000 visitors) Manifold Agricultural Show (6000 visitors)

 20,000 so far.

-In Autumn 2017 the two quilts will form part of the Quilters’ Guild Collection.
+In Autumn 2017 the two quilts joined the Quilters’ Guild Collection.

-Poems, reminiscence, photographs, sound recordings from the Stitching the Wars project, will be housed at Derbyshire Archives.
+Poems, reminiscence, photographs, sound recordings from the Stitching the Wars project, housed at Derbyshire Archives.

 Reminiscence, oral history

 The big horses and little me Horses ploughing, the big horses get a collar on them - hardest job for little me the heavy harness, the straps, chains beautiful days, those smashing big horses.
 Pulling the implement in pairs they know exactly what's required.
 I'd love riding back on them after the day the big horses had more sense than us knew what they was doing, yes everyone saw them in the fields a horse trough in every town - then - wartime many slaughtered for meat the other stuff was rationed hard work getting the collar on when you're little how many times would you walk up and down the soft earth ride them bareback always a good mane to hang onto nobody in a rush a V-plough turns the soil spike arrows, then cut the furrow the big horses cultivate earthing rows to plant up cabbage, turnip, tatties little me and the big horses earthing the rows.
 George, Stan, Bert, Derek 11 March 2014 Bakewell